Laptop: Accessories

-A common accessory for laptops is a laptop sleeve, laptop skin, or laptop case, which provides a degree of protection from scratches.
+Common protective accessories for laptops include sleeves, skins, or cases.
 Sleeves, which are distinguished by being relatively thin and flexible, are most commonly made of neoprene, with sturdier ones made of low-resilience polyurethane.
 Some laptop sleeves are wrapped in ballistic nylon to provide some measure of waterproofing.
 Bulkier and sturdier cases can be made of metal with polyurethane padding inside and may have locks for added security.
 Metal, padded cases also offer protection against impacts and drops.

-Another common accessory is a laptop cooler, a device that helps lower the internal temperature of the laptop either actively or passively.
+Another common accessory is a laptop cooler (sometimes called a "cooling pad"), a device that helps lower the internal temperature of the laptop either actively or passively.
 A common active method involves using electric fans to draw heat away from the laptop, while a passive method might involve propping the laptop up on some type of pad so it can receive more airflow.
 Some stores sell laptop pads that enable a reclining person on a bed to use a laptop.